-▲ IFAW Wildlife Campaigner, Josey Sharrad, plants one of many seedlings in Australia.
+▲ IFAW Wildlife Campaigner, Josey Sharrad, plants one of many seedlings in northern New South Wales.

 rescue efforts in Africa

 In Burkina Faso, IFAW is helping to rehabilitate Nania, an orphan elephant calf who was just two months old when she was separated from her herd.
 We will help Nania find her herd and prepare her for reintegration to the wild.